This super easy Caramel Apple Cake starts off with a boxed cake mix and has fresh chopped apples, cinnamon and caramel sauce added!

 I’ll be the first to admit that I have the mother of all sweet tooths (or is it teeth?)
 When I eat supper, I always stop shy of being full.
 I must save room for dessert.
 It doesn’t even have to be anything fancy, because let’s face it, I’m not a fancy gal by any means.
 But I just love something a little sweet after supper.
 It can be a cookie, pudding or even a popsicle or an orange or a slice of this easy caramel apple cake!

 And I’ll admit, when I get my hands on a new cookbook, I always start at the end of the book.
 Because the end is always where the dessert recipes are located in most cookbooks.
-And that’s exactly what I did when I was fortunate enough to get my hands on a new Gooseberry Patch cookbook,”The Harvest Table“.
-It’s not even on store shelves yet, but y’all can get a sneak peak of it here.
+And that’s exactly what I did when I was fortunate enough to get my hands on a new Gooseberry Patch cookbook,”The Harvest Table” (paid affiliate link).

 If you aren’t familiar with Gooseberry Patch cookbooks, then let me help you get familiar.
 Each cookbook is filled with loads of recipes that have been shared by home cooks.
 So you know you are gonna get tried and true family recipes.
 It’s like hanging out with your Grandma, and she’s sharing her secret recipe for beef stew that you’ve always loved.
 In this cookbook, I was immediately drawn to the Caramel Apple Cake recipe.
 First of all, it starts off with a boxed cake mix.
 If you follow my blog at all, you know I’m a huge sucker for dressed-up boxed cake mix recipes.
 And this one only has 4 ingredients.
 How do you like that for easy?
 Plus, I knew these were flavors my husband really loves so I just had to make it.
 And I was right too because he really liked this cake.
 We all did.
 It was so easy to throw together and it was incredibly moist.